Ole Ivar Lovaas

 Ole Ivar Lovaas (8 May 1927 – 2 August 2010) was a Norwegian-American clinical psychologist and professor at the University of California, Los Angeles.
-He was most well known for his research on what is now called applied behavior analysis (ABA) to modify the behavior of autistic children through prompts, modeling, and positive reinforcement.
-His methods included the use of aversives (punishment), such as electric shocks and slaps, to reduce undesired behavior.
+He was best known for his research on what is now called applied behavior analysis (ABA) to modify the behavior of autistic children through prompts, modeling, and positive reinforcement.
+Lovaas' methods included the use of aversives (punishment), such as electric shocks and slaps, to reduce undesired behavior.

-Lovaas' work influenced how autism is treated, and he received widespread acclaim and several awards during his lifetime, but also strong criticisms from many autistic activists and researchers aligned with the autistic rights and neurodiversity movements.
-Lovaas has also been criticized (including contemporaneously by other ABA researchers) for his participation in a study that tested the efficacy of conversion therapy on a 4-year-old boy.
+His work influenced how autism is treated, and Lovaas received widespread acclaim and several awards during his lifetime, but also strong criticisms from many autistic activists and researchers aligned with the autistic rights and neurodiversity movements.
+Lovaas has also been criticized (including contemporaneously by other ABA researchers) for his participation in a study that tested the efficacy of conversion therapy on a four-year-old boy.

+Although Lovaas claimed to have been a forced laborer during the German occupation of Norway (which began in 1940 and ended in 1945), historical records reflect uninterrupted school attendance, as well as his and his family's membership and participation in Nazi-aligned Norwegian organizations.